 Fulfilling our Standards: Code of Conduct and Auditing

-Our audits are an important element in our risk management system, ensuring that our social and environmental standards are upheld.
-However, it is difficult to achieve sustainable improvements in working conditions in the long term with audits alone.
-That is why we have been working together with the Fair Wear Foundation since 2022 to set up a strong social program.
-In doing so, we want to promote fair working conditions and to support the people in our supply chain in standing up for their rights.
-For example, as part of a pilot project on living wages, we want to establish a transparent and fair wage system with two main suppliers by 2025.
+Our audits are an important element in our risk management system and ensure compliance with our social and environmental standards.
+However, it is difficult to achieve sustainable improvements in working conditions in the long term.
+That is why we have been working with the Fair Wear Foundation since 2022 to build a strong social programme.
+Our aim is to promote fair working conditions and support people in our supply chain in standing up for their rights.
+We proactively minimise risks and strengthen compliance structures in the factories through social dialogue training in the supply chain, which we carry out together with the Fair Wear Foundation.